 These have a personal fit, and SCUBA MORAIRA will help you choose ones that have the fit and features best suited to you.
-Included in the cost of your SSI Open Water Diver course, SCUBA MORAIRA will provide a:
+Included in the cost of your PADI Open Water Diver course, SCUBA MORAIRA will provide a:

 - dive regulator

 - scuba BC

 - scuba wetsuit